chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

 There are roughly three ways to go about this:

-0. Maintain the heading anchor’s HTML inside my content
+0. Maintain the fragment anchor’s HTML inside my content
-0. Use JavaScript to parse all untouched headings in my content and generate the necessary heading anchors
+0. Use JavaScript to parse all untouched headings in my content and generate the necessary fragment anchors
-0. Use Jekyll to generate the necessary heading anchors with a slight modification to writing headings inside content
+0. Use Jekyll to generate the necessary fragment anchors with a slight modification to writing headings inside content

 I opted for the *third* option in an effort to provide the same functionality for as many users as I can.
 Further, seeing as the demographic of people visiting my website are more likely to use some sort of JavaScript-blocking, so this concern is a real one of mine, unlike, for example, anyone visiting my website on *Internet Explorer 7* (I don’t care how unusable it is, *sorrynotsorry*).